-3.5.
+3.4.
 Static versus dynamic multiplier effect

 As part of the analysis of the extended model, we also want to investigate the relative size of the static and the dynamic multiplier.
-Similar to Section 2.5, we peg q{t+s} artificially at q^ in order to simulate the static multiplier effect.
-Adjusting for the additional factor 1/2 (due to the two sectors) and setting $u''(K^) = 0$ (see Equation (32)) we get:
+Similar to Section 2.4, we peg q{t+s} artificially at q^ in order to simulate the static multiplier effect.
+We have similar to Equation (12):